How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 StageTimeframeApproximate Cost

-One-time confirmation letter (border entry)Issued by sponsor before border run$100 USD — charged once only
+One-time confirmation letter (border entry)Issued by sponsor before border runCommonly around $100 USD — charged once only

 Work permit standaloneIncluded in most packages$100–$150 USD/year

-These are agent and sponsor package fees, not government-only fees.
-Government fees are considerably lower but are rarely paid directly — the agent package covers all government fees, courier costs, and processing.
+These are community-reported agent and sponsor package fees as of early 2026, not government-only fees.
+Government fees are considerably lower but are rarely paid directly by individual applicants — the agent package covers all government fees, courier costs, and processing.
 Incomplete files sit without formal rejection notice until the agent returns to address the outstanding items.
 There is no express processing option at the Vientiane immigration office.

 Confirm current fees and package inclusions directly with your chosen sponsor before committing, as rates and government fee structures change periodically.